ptycho/ptypy/doc/rst/concept.rst

-Up until now our actual *data* numpy array located at ``S1.data`` is still filled with the not so exciting ones.
-We can use :any:`Storage.fill` to fill that container
+Up until now our actual *data* numpy array located at ``S1.data`` is still filled with ones, i.e. flat.
+We can use :any:`Storage.fill` to fill that container with an array.

 ::